coursera/coursera-labs/README.md

     If you do not need any folders or files outside of the `Dockerfile`, you can create a .zip of the `Dockerfile` and then upload it as a Custom Image to the Lab Manager using the "Upload Build Files" button.

-    If you do need any folders or files to successfully build the image, make sure to include these folders in the `.zip` file as well.
+    If you do need any folders or files to successfully build the image (e.g. `requirements.txt`), make sure to include these files in the `.zip` file such that the `Dockerfile` can reference it successfully during the build process.
 Make sure the `Dockerfile` is located in the root directory.

     You do not need to add `manifest.json` to the `.zip` file to upload successfully to the platform, unless your `Dockerfile` explicitly uses this.